-Oxford Brookes University is marking the 20th Anniversary of the DEP Masters degree with a new fund to support CENDEP students
+In 2011/12 Oxford Brookes University marked the 20th Anniversary of the DEP Masters degree with a new fund to support CENDEP students

 The multidisciplinary Masters degree in Development and Emergency Practice (DEP) which originated in 1991 has established an international reputation for excellence and in 2001 was awarded the prestigious Queen's Anniversary Prize.

 The course basically opened my eyes up to the world and I am still using the knowledge and skills I gained during that year in my work today.
 I simply would not have been able to get to where I have without doing the MA.

 Eric was a CID officer in Oxfordshire for ten years before taking the decision to study with CENDEP.
 He is now the operations director for an NGO called SISHA (South East Asia Investigations into Social and Humanitarian Activities) based in Phnom Penh, Cambodia and supervises all investigations into human trafficking, sexual exploitation and bonded labour and work with the Cambodian National Police (CNP) to rescue victims and prosecute offenders.